seanfisk/mastering-eos/manual/user-level-sw/std-hierarchy.rst

  The Standard Hierarchy
 ========================

 Before installing software on your own, it is important to understand the concept of the standard hierarchy.
 The standard hierarchy is a way of organizing files on the filesystem such that it may be used cohesively by multiple programs.
-If you are a Windows or Mac OS X user, you may be used to programs having their own subdirectories of :file:`C:\\Program Files` or :file:`/Applications`, respectively.
-However, UNIX-like machines do not typically work in this way, electing instead to separate installed files by type or purpose.
+If you are a Windows or Mac OS X user, you may be used to programs having their own subdirectories in :file:`C:\\Program Files` or :file:`/Applications`, respectively.
+However, Unix-like machines do not typically work in this way, electing instead to separate installed files by type or purpose.

 The root hierarchy, :file:`/`, is the directory which contains all other files.
 Files which are absolutely essential to the system's operation may be installed here.
-The primary hierarchy for programs used by a typical user is the :file:`/usr` hierarchy.
+The primary hierarchy for programs used by a standard user is the :file:`/usr` hierarchy.
 Both these hierarchies can contain each of the following directories:

 +----------------------+------------------------------------------------------------------------------------------+
 |Name                  |Purpose                                                                                   |